 After the time at the zoo and watching all the animals eat their lunch, I too wanted to grab something before my jeep trip.

 If I owned this business or was helping them with their marketing, I would share more of the jeep experience photos from their customers.
 It is a great opportunity to promote your brand and share the bragging rights of your customers about their unique experiences.
-A literally social media win-win for everyone involved.
+Literally social media are win-win for everyone involved.

 After the jeep adventure and fun, I wanted to do something even more touristy.
-You see, I am a touristy event, or spot junky.
-Kind of like a larger Clark Griswold from National Lampoon Vacation fame.
-I would like the see the world’s largest ball of twine, but I am more likely to stay in a hotel with tepee-shaped rooms or stop at a fun but quirky roadside locations on every trip.
+You see, I am a touristy event or spot junky kind of like a larger Clark Griswold from National Lampoon Vacation fame.
+I would like the see the world’s largest ball of twine, but I am more likely to stay in a hotel with tepee-shaped rooms or stop at fun but quirky roadside locations on every trip.
 The cheesier the better at times.